“Do what you can, with what you have, where you are.”

 Injury happens as frequently as flat tires and broken equipment.
 A first aid kit with simple items like disinfectant, wound bandages, ankle/wrist wraps, and a sewing kit can fix an issue temporarily until medical help arrives.
 I also keep a snake bit kit in my back pack as the risk of getting bitten here in Arizona is great.

 Speaking of flat tires… Pack basics like jacks and tire changing kits.
-To keep a stuck tire from spinning out it was suggested that air should be left out of the tires to create more surface area.
+Stuck in mud or sand?
+To keep a stuck tire from spinning out and digging in deeper let air out of the tires to create a larger surface area.
 A tire with a greater surface area will have more grip and give you more mobility to maneuver out.
 A tire can be let out to almost 10% in emergencies.
 This would be an argument to carry an inflation pump as well.

 Don’t Split Up